jafudi/flexpair-hugo-site/flexpair.com/content/english/career/_index.md

   enable: true
   subtitle: "Our Values"
   title: "Discover Yourself Newly With Our Platform"
-  description: "We were freelance designers and developers, constantly finding ourselve deep vague feedback.
+  description: "We were freelance designers and developers, constantly finding ourselves deep vague feedback.
 This made every client and team leaving a notes from the sticky note on a piece of paper?"

   button_link: "#open-position"
   button_label: "View Open Positions"